vvvv/Timeliner/README.md

 Brought to you by [vvvv] (http://vvvv.org).

 Requires Internet Explorer >= 10 to be installed on your system.

+Looking for a binary download?
+Get it [here] (http://vvvv.org/contribution/timelinersa-nextgeneration).

 ### Track Types
 * Value